If we view God as “always loving,” can we be nonchalant about sin?

 In another song, they sing, “No matter the bumps, no matter the bruises, no matter the scars, still the truth is the cross has made, the cross has made you flawless.
 No matter what they say or what you think you are, the day you called His name He made you flawless.”

-I love the celebration of God’s amazing grace in these jaunty tunes.
+We love the celebration of God’s amazing grace in these jaunty tunes.
 Yet we must keep the lyrics in proper context.
 MercyMe isn’t suggesting that sin doesn’t matter, but rather that despite our sin, God continuously desires for us to be reconciled to Him.
 Christ’s sacrifice doesn’t give us a free pass on our behavior.
 Our sin is still a HUGE deal to God.

 C’mon, Does My Sin Really Matter?

 God LOVES US fiercely — so wide and high and deep that we can’t fathom it — but He hates our sin.
 Grappling with sin isn’t easy.
-On Christianity.net, I found the following question about sin.
+On Christianity.net, we found the following question about sin.
 The poor punctuation and grammar doesn’t stop us from clearly seeing the condition of the heart of the person posing it:

 “That you continue to sin in the same way should indicate to you that you need to work particularly hard in that area not to sin.
 Try to work out what situations, decisions, activities or friends lead you into this sin, and then take steps to avoid them.
 And if you fall into sin, turn back to God and ask for forgiveness and then keep trying — remembering that a day will come when it will no longer be a problem.
 God is always ready to forgive, but we must never get complacent about sin and think it doesn’t matter.
 Rather, we do whatever we can to avoid temptation and deal with sin when it happens.”